Learn about what causes seizures, the different types of seizures and what the concept of the seizure threshold means.

 Read about causes and symptoms of myoclonic seizures and how they are treated.

-Read about the causes and symptoms of juvenile myoclonic epilepsy and how the condition is treated.
+Read about causes and symptoms of focal impaired awareness seizures and how they are treated.

 Find out ways to cope with the different emotions you may have about an epilepsy diagnosis and about seeing a child have a seizure.